Do you have a fear of food?

 - Fear of certain foods

 Normally fear of food is a taboo topic.
 Who wants to publicly admit a deathly fear of birthday cake?

 At Eating Enlightenment, though, we know that food fears, and eating disorders for that matter, are affecting the mental health of many people.

 There’s no doubt that food fears are indeed challenging and come with negative mental health consequences.
 I know this myself for a fact.

 However, you can also be assured there are practical steps you can take on your own to overcome your food phobias.

-Today in this article you’ll read about a practical DIY 4-step approach to get rid of your food fears.
+A practical DIY 4-step approach to get rid of your food fears.